 - Rinse kale and remove the stem.
 The easiest way to remove a kale stem is to fold each leaf in half, grip the stem, and tear the stem away from the leaf.

 - Stack about 4 kale leaves on top of each other and roll them lengthwise.
-Chop down the length of the leaves while they are still rolled.
-Chop each section into about ¼ to ½ inch sections.
+Chop down the length of the leaves while they are still rolled, making cuts about ¼ to ½ inches away from each other.
 These will unravel into “ribbons”.
 Repeat the process until all the leaves are chopped.